 John Mark’s story begins in Acts.
 When Peter is miraculously released from prison he heads to the home of John Mark’s mom, Mary.
-They are praying for Peter at that time; John Mark is likely a part of that prayer meeting.
+They are praying for Peter at that time.
+John Mark is likely a part of that prayer meeting (Acts 12:12).

-Later, Barnabas (John Mark’s cousin) and Paul take him on a missionary journey, but John-Mark bales on them early on and returns home, to Jerusalem.
+Barnabas (John Mark’s cousin) and Paul take him on a missionary journey (Acts 12:25).
+He helps them at first (Acts 13:5).
+But after a while, John-Mark bales on them early on and returns home, to Jerusalem (Acts 13:13).

 However, the story doesn’t end there.
 John Mark makes a comeback and wins Paul over.
-In Paul’s various letters, he affirms their relationship, calls John Mark a coworker, and asks the church to accept and welcome him.
-John Mark is also affirmed by Peter.
+In Paul’s various letters, he affirms their relationship (2 Timothy 4:11), calls John Mark a coworker (Philemon 1:24), and asks the church to accept and welcome him (Colossians 4:10).

-John Mark rushed into ministry before he was ready—he didn’t “count the cost”—and did not prove to be faithful.
+John Mark rushed into ministry before he was ready—he didn’t “count the cost” (Luke 14:28)—and did not prove to be faithful.
 Despite his poor start, he turned things around and finished well, helping both Paul and Peter.
 He is likely the author of the gospel of Mark.

 Read more about other people in the New Testament in The Friends and Foes of Jesus, now available in e-book, paperback, and hardcover.

 Peter DeHaan writes about biblical Christianity to confront status quo religion and live a life that matters.
 He seeks a fresh approach to following Jesus through the lens of Scripture, without the baggage of made-up traditions and meaningless practices.
 Read more in his books, blog, and weekly email updates.